bioacoustic-ai/bacpipe/README.md

 # Usage

 ## Configurations and settings

+To see the capabilities of bacpipe, go ahead and run the `run_pipeline.py` script.
+This will run the pipeline with the default settings and configurations on a small set of test data.

+### To use bacpipe on your own data, you will need to modify the configuration files.

 The only two files that need to be modified are the [config.yaml](config.yaml) and [settings.yaml](bacpipe/settings.yaml) files.
 The [config.yaml](config.yaml) is used for the standard configurations:
 - path to audio files